How to Mount an ISO File on Windows 11?

 Mount ISO Image with a Double-click

-To quickly mount an ISO file on Windows 11, open File Explorer by pressing Windows + E keys and then browse to the folder with the ISO image.
+To quickly mount an ISO file on Windows 11, open File Explorer by pressing the Windows + E keys and then browse to the folder with the ISO image.
 Finally, double-click the .iso file to mount it.

 After executing the above steps, the ISO file will open like any other folder, allowing you to access and extract the contents as necessary.
 It will also be visible in File Explorer, just like a CD/DVD drive.